bunatl/custom-autocomplete-input/README.md

 ## ReactJS component library

 ## Description
-A npm library for ReactJS that autocompletes user's search inputs.
+- A npm library for ReactJS that autocompletes user's search inputs.
+- Lightweight library with no additional dependencies.
+- Hightly customizeable with parameters and personal styling
+- Use cases tested

 ## Installation
 ### npm